ArchdukeTim/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/index.rst

 Motor Orientation
 -----------------

-Talon FX supports Clockwise and Counter Clockwise inverts.
+Talon FX supports Clockwise and Counter-Clockwise inverts.
 Inverts are determined from the perspective of looking at the face of the motor.
+The default inversion is Counter-Clockwise Positive.

    .. grid:: 2